Andrey-Zelenskiy/samosa/README.md

-# `samosa`: Symmetry Analysis MOdule for Self-Assembly
+# `samsa`: Symmetry Analysis Module for Self-Assembly

-**samosa** is a Python library that provides essential tools for symmetry analysis of discrete geomentric objects.
+**samsa** is a Python library that provides essential tools for symmetry analysis of discrete geomentric objects.
 Most features are designed to complement computer simulations of lattice models, including, but not limited to self-assembly of anisotropic particles.